Skip to content

 Early intervention for mental health challenges is crucial.
 When teens receive counseling therapy or support group participation they learn to manage their emotions in a healthy manner which lowers their chances of becoming delinquent.

-3. Community Programs
+3. Community Programs and Mentorship

 Community based programs that offer mentorship, recreational activities, and skill-building opportunities can steer teens away from crime.
 Through these programs teens find positive role models who help them develop a sense of belonging that prevents them from becoming delinquent.